bsaf/dev-notes/chrome-extensions.md

   "permissions": ["storage"]
 ```

+See the [API docs](https://developer.chrome.com/apps/storage) for `chrome.storage`.

 ## Getting something out of storage

-First, make sure you've added the storage permission to the manifest.json (see above).
+First, make sure you've added the storage permission to the `manifest.json` (see above).

 Then, get things out like this: